CSCfi/csc-user-guide/docs/cloud/fgci/fgci-using-storage-elements-for-data-transport.md

     arcrm srm://bombay.csc.fi/fgi/userdirs/my_username/bigdb.txt

-### 2.6.2 Using storage elements in grid jobs
+## Using storage elements in grid jobs

-<span style="font-style: normal">For the actual grid jobs, the storage
-element files are used via the job description files.
-There you can
-</span><span style="font-style: normal">set that a specified input file
-is read from the storage element (instead of the local computer) or that a certain output file is transported to the storage element.
-For example, in the Bowtie2 runtime environment example in chapter 2.3 a chromosome sequence file, </span>*chr\_18.fa,*<span style="font-style: normal"> is used as one of the input files.
-If we copy the file to the storage element with the command:</span>
+For the actual grid jobs, the storage element files are used via the job description files.
+There you can set that a specified input file is read from the storage element (instead of the local computer) or that a certain output file is transported to the storage element.
+For example, in the [Bowtie2 runtime environment example](fgci-using-software-through-runtime-environments.md) a chromosome sequence file, *chr_18.fa*, is used as one of the input files.
+If we copy the file to the storage element with the command:

     arccp chr_18.fa srm://bombay.csc.fi/fgi/userdirs/my_username/chr_18.fa

-and then modify the input line defining the *chr\_18.fa* file to:
+and then modify the input line defining the *chr_18.fa* file to:

     ("chr_18.fa" "srm://bombay.csc.fi/fgi/userdirs/my_username/chr_18.fa")